open-mmlab/mmdetection/docs/get_started.md

     ```

 5. Install build requirements and then install MMDetection.
-(We install our forked version of pycocotools via the github repo instead of pypi
-for better compatibility with our repo.)

     ```shell
     pip install -r requirements/build.txt
     pip install -v -e .  # or "python setup.py develop"
     ```

-    If you build MMDetection on macOS, replace the last command with

-    ```shell
-    CC=clang CXX=clang++ CFLAGS='-stdlib=libc++' pip install -e .
-    ```

 Note:

 a.
-It is recommended that you run step 5 each time you pull some updates from
- github.
-If C++/CUDA codes are modified, then this step is compulsory.

-    > Important: Be sure to remove the `./build` folder if you reinstall mmdet with a different CUDA/PyTorch version.

-    ```shell
-    pip uninstall mmdet
-    rm -rf ./build
-    find . -name "*.so" | xargs rm
-    ```
+Following the above instructions, MMDetection is installed on `dev` mode
+, any local modifications made to the code will take effect without the need to reinstall it.

 b.
-Following the above instructions, MMDetection is installed on `dev` mode
-, any local modifications made to the code will take effect without the need to reinstall it (unless you submit some commits and want to update the version number).

-c.
 If you would like to use `opencv-python-headless` instead of `opencv
 -python`,
 you can install it before installing MMCV.

-d.
+c.
 Some dependencies are optional.
 Simply running `pip install -v -e .` will
  only install the minimum runtime requirements.
 To use optional dependencies like `albumentations` and `imagecorruptions` either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -v -e .[optional]`).
 Valid keys for the extras field are: `all`, `tests`, `build`, and `optional`.

 ### Install with CPU only